 - Many home improvement stores carry ready-to-mix cement in bags, They come many different weights and sizes.
 I used nearly ten kilos for the two layers.
 The thickness of the cement was approximately half an inch.

 - Cement mix color (if required)

 I did not use the smaller cake stand layer in the end.
-I felt it was a little too small for my purpose.
+I felt it a little too small for the purpose.

 - Separate the cake stand layers from each other.
 Cover the interior of each layer of the cake stand with plastic wrap or alternatively spray with Spray and Cook or grease with cooking oil.

 - Cover the surface of an old table (preferably outside) with a large black bag and assemble the required items together.

 - Cover your nose and mouth with a protective mask to prevent yourself from getting cement poisoning.